 Pencils and pens get an easy makeover when washi tape is wrapped and wrapped around their lengths.
 Customize the washi tape pencil with a matching flower topper, like this one from Duck Brand

 Teens' ever-changing interests make magnets the ideal way to display their favorite photos, magazine clippings or even reminder notes.
-This washi tape craft uses ugly promotional magnets like those from your neighborhood dentist or gas station by tacking on bow-printed washi tape and then trimming the magnet to match the image with scissors or an Xacto knife.
+This washi tape craft can use ugly promotional magnets like those from your neighborhood dentist or gas station by tacking on bow-printed washi tape and then trimming the magnet to match the image with scissors or an Xacto knife.
 Either use the details on the washi tape or create your own silhouettes like monograms or sports accessories.

-Maru Store shares how to make this unique washi tape craft for teens.
+Tweeterfly shares how to make this unique washi tape craft for teens.